 In this case, prosecutorial misconduct, improper motives, fiduciary interest.
 All the things I could get to show that the State simply should not charge these people.
 I think we even threw in pre-emption and jurisdiction, as Federal law should govern anything up to and including the customs table.
 If the judge agrees with all this, it can open an entire can of worms for the Attorney General and these laws at all.
 Because these laws are locally instituted nationally, it could make national news.
 And the judge would be saying the State cannot earn the massive amount of money from the settlement agreement.

 I don’t believe judges decide solely based on extraneous issues, the way certain attorneys do.
 But really, how could they not pay attention to it.

-I went deep into the the history of the cigarette laws, present evidence of the lobbying.
+I went deep into the history of the cigarette laws, present evidence of lobbying.
 The yearly report of the State committee whose whole job it is to keep track of what happens with these funds.
 The fact that these funds actually provide the money to pay the salary of this attorney general.

 The one that stupefied the judge is that, on her way out of customs, the customs agent goes “Hey, wait.
 You get to keep one!
 Here, take this one!”
-How could bringing ten cartons be an issue, if ten people could bring in ten cartons.
+How could bringing ten cartons to be an issue, if ten people could bring in ten cartons.
 He was a little incredulous.

 But this was the safe way out for everybody.
-The judge could deny my first motion to dismiss as the rantings of a lunatic attorney, but insulate against an appeal by granted the same result, a dismissal, for the safer, cleaner reason of just “it was so minor, nevah mattah.
+The judge could deny my first motion to dismiss as the rantings of a lunatic attorney but insulate against an appeal by granted the same result, a dismissal, for the safer, cleaner reason of just “it was so minor, nevah mattah.
 Small kine”.

-So of course that’s what happened…
+So, of course, that’s what happened…